INO-quantum/RedPitaya_ULE_cavity_lock/README.md

 Changing the offset frequency we can choose between the different species: Yb-174 at the +2nd sideband with offset frequency 2x 492.02MHz (laser red-detuned from the ULE resonance), Yb-171 at the -2nd sideband with -2x 460-470MHz (laser blue-detuned from the ULE resonance; the exact frequency still has to be determined).

-Example mixed signal before amplification:
+Example signal after the mixer before amplification:

 <img src="images/mixed_signal.jpg" width="600"/>